 Publier-Amphion has a wide variety of activities and is placed amongst one of the most beautiful climatic and touristic resorts in Haute-Savoie!

-Dominated by the French Prealps where the majestic Dent d’Oche (2222m high) reigns above and soothed by Lake Léman’s azure blue waters, the municipality changes appearance every season and offers a plethora of activities.
+Dominated by the French Prealps, where the majestic Dent d’Oche (2222m high) reigns, and soothed by Lake Léman’s azure blue waters, the municipality changes appearance every season and offers a plethora of activities.

-Above all, Publier has a privileged relationship with water: the lake, the river Dranse, its springs, fountains, streams and Évian mineral water, which is bottled in Publier in the largest mineral water bottling plant in the world!
+Above all, Publier has a privileged relationship with water: the lake, the river Dranse, its freshwater springs, fountains, streams, and Évian mineral water, which is bottled in Publier in the largest mineral water bottling plant in the world!

 If you wander around Publier you will probably come across numerous fountains, some of them have been designed by artists to underline the constant liaison with water: